pmhealey/phealey2/README.md

 - 👋 Hi, I’m @phealey2
-- 👀 I’m interested in judgment and decision making, and consumer behavior
+- 👀 I’m interested in judgment and decision-making, and consumer behavior
 - 🌱 I’m currently learning how to research at Washington University in St. Louis
 - 💞️ I’m looking to collaborate on interesting research questions!
 - 📫 How to reach me: phealey@wustl.edu